Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 When asked if his character designs are personal projects or for companies, Ulises reveals the varied nature of his work: “I’ve been asked for within the studio, for advertising pieces, that kind of thing”.
 This experience in commercial design is invaluable, as it requires not only creativity but also the ability to work within the specific constraints and requirements of a client.

 Ulises’ experience in these various areas of visual art demonstrates the importance of being versatile and open to new challenges in the creative industry.
-Each project, whether a storyboard, a character design, or a set concept, offers the opportunity to learn and grow as an artist.
+Each project, whether a storyboard, character design, or set concept, offers the opportunity to learn and grow as an artist.

 Interested in exploring different areas of visual art?
 Discover how to develop your skills here.